-- 3.1 The appliances shall be permanently ducted to stacks, marked 'B1' and 'B2' on Plan PPC/005/B, which shall each be 7 metres above ground level. - 3.2 The stacks shall discharge vertically upwards, and shall be free from any cap, plate, or other restricting device which would interfere with the upward flow of flue gases.
+- 3.1 The appliances shall be permanently ducted to stacks, which shall be 6 metres above ground level. - 3.2 The stacks shall discharge vertically upwards, and shall not be fitted with any restriction at the final opening, such as a plate, cap or cowl.